illepic/my-site/content/notes/portland-tours/index.md

 ---
-title: Portland, OR Tours
+title: 'Portland, OR Tours'
 weight: 5
 tags:
-  - PDX
+  - Portland
   - travel
 ---
 A growing list of fun things to do in Portland, OR.